Data-Engineering-Weekly/dataengineeringweekly/founder_story/Avora.md

 -   The Modern Data Stack is enabling a level of data maturity that wasn't possible even two years ago
 -   Data consumers are hungry for richer actionable insights
--   The scale of complexity and change in data, mean data teams are struggling, with BI tools, to do the workload Avora automates
+-   The scale of complexity and change in data mean data teams are struggling, with BI tools, to do the workload Avora automates
 -   There is a real problem in the industry in shortage of engineers and data people to build internal teams

+I believe our products help fulfil some of these needs.
+We have the foundational team to win and delivering on our roadmap will help our customers win bigger with data.

 *Don't take it from us!
 You can try Avora for free, no-strings-attached, for 14 days.
 [Sign up on our website.](https://avora.com)*